Boston College: Rankings

-Boston College tied for 35th among national universities and tied for 468th among global universities in U.S. News & World Report's "America's Best Colleges 2021" rankings and 41st in the Forbes 2019 edition of "America's Top Colleges", In 2016, the undergraduate school of business, the Carroll School of Management, placed 3rd in an annual ranking of U.S. undergraduate business schools by Bloomberg Businessweek.
+Boston College tied for 39th among national universities and tied for 625th among global universities in U.S. News & World Report's "America's Best Colleges 2023-2024" rankings and 88th in the Forbes 2023 edition of "America's Top Colleges".
+In 2016, the undergraduate school of business, the Carroll School of Management, placed 3rd in an annual ranking of U.S. undergraduate business schools by Bloomberg Businessweek.
 A 2007 Princeton Review survey of parents that asked "What 'dream college' would you most like to see your child attend were prospects of acceptance or cost not issues?" placed BC 6th.
 Boston College is accredited by the New England Commission of Higher Education.

-Gabelli Presidential Scholars Program

-The Gabelli Presidential Scholars Program is a competitive undergraduate program offered to a subset of applicants to Boston College.
-This program offers a four-year, full-tuition scholarship to Boston College.
-Students who accept an invitation to apply for the program are asked to spend a weekend at Boston College, where they complete several interviews and participate in a mock classroom seminar.
-The Gabelli Presidential Scholars Program is very competitive; out of the Boston College applicants invited to apply to the GPSP program, approximately 18 are awarded the scholarship.
-Since the entire early application pool is evaluated in determining whom to grant application invitations to, the overall admissions rate of the program is less than 1%.
-The scholarship includes a number of funded enrichment opportunities such as several summer programs, among them a summer-long international study program for language proficiency.
-Many Gabelli Presidential Scholars have been recognized for academic excellence through prestigious awards including Rhodes, Truman, and Churchill Scholarships along with numerous Fulbright grants.

 Order of the Cross and Crown

 The Order of the Cross and Crown, founded in 1939, is the College of Arts and Sciences honor society for seniors who have achieved an average of at least A−, as well as established records of unusual service and leadership on the campus.
 The selections committee, composed of the deans, faculty members, and administration, appoints specially distinguished members of the Order to be its officers as Chief Marshal and Marshals.
 Induction into the Cross and Crown Honor Society is one of the highest and most prestigious honors that BC students can receive.
-Campbell Soup Company CEO, Denise Morrison is an example of one prominent member.